-Although this application has been amended following deferral by the Strategic Planning Board, this remains a proposed development of 115 dwellings.
-In order to meet the Council's Policy on Affordable Housing there is a requirement for 35 dwellings to be provided as affordable dwellings.
+This is a proposed development of 115 dwellings therefore in order to meet the Council's Policy on Affordable Housing there is a requirement for 35 dwellings to be provided as affordable dwellings.

-The CELP states in Policy SC 5 justification paragraph 12.44, 'The Housing Development Study shows that there is the objectively-assessed need for affordable housing for a minimum of 7,100 dwellings over the plan period, which equates to an average of 355 dwellings per year.'
+The CELP states in Policy SC5 justification paragraph 12.44, 'The Housing Development Study shows that there is the objectively-assessed need for affordable housing for a minimum of 7,100 dwellings over the plan period, which equates to an average of 355 dwellings per year.'
 This is for the whole borough of Cheshire East.

 The current number of those on the Cheshire Homechoice waiting list with Macclesfield as their first choice is 1488.
-This can be broken down to 827 x 1 bedroom, 413 x 2 bedroom, 173×3 bedroom, 45×4 bedroom and 30×5 bedroom dwellings.
+This can be broken down to 827x 1 bedroom, $413 \times 2$ bedroom, $173 \times 3$ bedroom, $45 \times 4$ bedroom and $30 \times 5$ bedroom dwellings.

-The waiting list also shows a requirement for 142 x 1 bedroom, 9 x 2 bedroom and 2x 3 bedroom Older Person dwellings.
+The waiting list also shows a requirement for $142 \times 1$ bedroom, $9 \times 2$ bedroom and $2 \times 3$ bedroom Older Person dwellings.
 These dwellings can be via flats, cottage style flats, bungalows and lifetime adaptable homes.
 23 units should be provided as Affordable rent and 12 units as Intermediate tenure.

-If there is an agreed onsite provision that is below 30% or a commuted sum is agreed, Housing will require an Overage/Claw back clause to be agreed.
+If there is an agreed onsite provision that is below 30% or a commuted sum is agreed, Housing will require an Overage/Clawback clause to be agreed.
 This is to cover any uplift in value on the development during its completion and any connected raise in commuted sum amounts or increased on site provision for Affordable Housing.

-The applicant on both the original and amended documentation/plans shows only 5 Intermediate 2 and 3 bedroom house dwellings being provided.
-This is 30 dwellings under the

-30% requirement (35).
-The Council's Strategic Housing Section originally objected to the application based on the shortfall of affordable units.
+The applicant on both the original and amended documentation/plans shows only 10 Intermediate 2 and 3 bedroom house dwellings being provided.
+This is 25 dwellings under the 30% requirement (35).
+In the absence of any justification, the Council's Strategic Housing Section has objected to the application based on the shortfall of affordable units.
 However, this application is the subject of a viability appraisal which states that the proposed development cannot bear the full quantum of affordable housing as it would make the development unviable insofar as it would not yield a sufficient gross development value (GDV) which would be attractive enough for a developer to bring the site forward.
-The applicant has submitted a full viability appraisal, which if accepted, will determine the quantum of affordable housing that the site can bear.
+The applicant has now submitted a full viability appraisal and this is currently being independently appraised by a consultant instructed by the Council.
+The conclusions and recommendations of this appraisal will be reported to Members by way of an update as will the exact level of affordable housing that should be secured within the heads of terms of the s106 legal agreement.